I still get to choose

 (IMAGE AND GIF SOURCED FROM GOOGLE IMAGES)

-Posted on Mar 9, 2016, in MY WORLD, SELF HELP FOR SANITY and tagged Eating Disorders, Emotions, Fears, Life, Life Coping skills, Mental Wellbeing, Relapse, Self medication, slow suicide.
+Posted on Mar 9, 2016, in MENTAL HEALTH BLOG, MY WORLD and tagged Eating Disorders, Emotions, Fears, Life, Life Coping skills, Mental Wellbeing, Relapse, Self medication.
 Bookmark the permalink.
 15 Comments.